 “I don’t believe this is a fundamental change, although the Commission already carefully considered this issue and made explicit provisions about this in existing rules,” Cohen added.
 “First, whistleblowers who are criminally convicted already are disqualified from receiving an award by statute.
 And, the existing SEC’s rules already prohibit awards to whistleblowers where sanctions are predicated on liability based substantially on conduct that the whistleblower directed, planned or initiated.
 So, whistleblowers already cannot benefit by blowing the whistle on themselves.
 What is left is the possibility that wrongdoers can come forward and claim an award by telling the government about other related misconduct (not their own) that the government did not already know about.
 This is good for law enforcement.”

 Capital formation initiatives under the Jumpstart Our Business Startups (JOBS) Act like expanding the act’s Title VI provisions to increase the SEC “Reg A+” $50 million threshold to $75 million/year plus adding an inflation trigger, are also mentioned.
+The memo also suggests eliminating the annual verification of accredited investor status “added by the SEC without congressional consent when implementing the JOBS Act.”

 Rep. Ann Wagner’s Retail Investor Protection Act, which passed the House last year and requires the SEC to move first before the Department of Labor can implement its own fiduciary rule is also mentioned (and is Section 441 of the Choice Act).